Universal Limitations on Quantum Key Distribution over a Network: Key distillation from states

 is the $\varepsilon$-hypothesis testing relative entropy of genuine entanglement of multipartite state $\rho_{\vv{A}}$. \end{theorem} \begin{proof} The proof argument is the same as that of Theorem \ref{thm:one-shot-cppp}, so we omit proof here. \end{proof}

 In the asymptotic limit the rate $K_{\textnormal{D}}^{(n,\varepsilon)}$ satisfies

-what follows directly from the definition of the secret key rate $K_{\textnormal{D}}$ \cite{AH09}.
+which follows directly from the definition of the secret key rate $K_{\textnormal{D}}$ \cite{AH09}.

-Using the same argument as in the proof of Theorem \ref{theo:telecov-weakconv-GE} in Section \ref{sec:tele-cov}, we can also get the following asymptotic bound, that generalizes Theorem 9 in \cite{HHHO09}: \begin{proposition} For an $m$-partite state $\rho_{\vv{A}}$ it holds
+Using the same argument as in the proof of Theorem \ref{theo:telecov-weakconv-GE} in Section \ref{sec:tele-cov}, we can also get the following asymptotic bound, which generalizes Theorem 9 in \cite{HHHO09}: \begin{proposition} For an $m$-partite state $\rho_{\vv{A}}$ it holds that

 \end{proposition}